 What type of foods can it be found in?

 L. monocytogenes is widespread in the environment and can contaminate a wide range of foods.
-It is most commonly associated with chilled ready-to-eat foods such as smoke fish, cooked sliced meats, smoked fish, cooked shellfish, soft mould-ripened cheeses, pate and pre-prepared sandwiches, that do not require further cooking or reheating.
+It is most commonly associated with chilled ready-to-eat foods such as cooked sliced meats, smoked fish, cooked shellfish, soft mould-ripened cheeses, pate and pre-prepared sandwiches, that do not require further cooking or reheating.

 What you can do to avoid listeria